Convoy PQ 18: 14 September

 Mary Luckenbach was torpedoed from 300 yd by a bomber which strafed the superstructure as it passed overhead, its starboard engine on fire as it crashed into the sea; Mary Luckenbach, the last ship of the ninth and tenth columns, disappeared in a huge explosion.
 Ships nearby were showered with débris and concussion led the captain of Nathaniel Greene to order abandon ship, under the impression that it had been torpedoed, until he realised his mistake; two injured gunners were taken off by a destroyer.
 Five He 111s crashed near the convoy, four more force-landed in the sea and five of the thirteen survivors were seriously damaged.
 The British claimed 13 torpedo-bombers for a loss of the three Sea Hurricanes.
-Luftwaffe records show at least 23 aircraft of I/KG 26, III/KG 26, III/KG 30, I.406 and I.906 were destroyed; I/KG 26 was reduced to eight serviceable aircraft.
+Luftwaffe records show at least 23 aircraft of I./KG 26, III./KG 26, III./KG 30, I./406 and I./906 were destroyed; I/KG 26 was reduced to eight serviceable aircraft.

 The crew of one of the shot down bombers was fired on as columns of the convoy passed by.
-Ju 88s bombers from KG 30 conducted level- and dive-bombing attacks on the escorts until 3:30 p.m., then climbed into the cloud and departed.
-The Sea Hurricane pilots claimed five bombers and the speed with which the escorts had rescued the three shot down pilots raised their morale.
+Ju 88 bombers from KG 30 conducted level- and dive-bombing attacks on the escorts until 3:30 p.m., then climbed into the cloud and departed.
+The Sea Hurricane pilots claimed five bombers and the speed with which the escorts had rescued the three shot down Hurricane pilots raised their morale.
 Avenger had achieved a much better radar-controlled fighter interception than the day before.
-During the evening, PQ 18 passed Hope Island and some of the 550 survivors were redistributed, 209 being accommodated on Scylla and 234 on the fleet destroyers due to return with QP 14.
+During the evening, Convoy PQ 18 passed Hope Island and some of the 550 survivors were redistributed, 209 being accommodated on Scylla and 234 on the fleet destroyers due to return with Convoy QP 14.
 One destroyer bound for Iceland took off the unwounded survivors on Copeland, leaving 96 seriously wounded men being treated.